Qing invasion of Joseon: Background

-The Kingdom of Joseon continued to show ambivalence toward the Qing dynasty after the invasion in 1627.
-Later Jin accused Joseon of harboring fugitives and supplying the Ming army with grain.
+The Kingdom of Joseon continued to show ambivalence toward the Qing Empire after the Jin invasion in 1627.
+The Later Jin accused Joseon of harboring fugitives and supplying the Ming army with grain.
 In addition, Joseon did not recognize Hong Taiji's newly declared dynasty.
-The Manchu delegates Inggūldai and Mafuta received a cold reception in Hanseong, and King Injo refused to meet with them or even send a letter, which shocked the delegates.
+The Manchu delegates Inggūldai and Mafuta received a cold reception in Hanseong, and King Injo of Joseon refused to meet them or even send a letter, which shocked the delegates.
 A warlike message to Pyongan Province was also carelessly allowed to be seized by Inggūldai.

 The beile (Qing princes) were furious with Joseon's response to Qing overtures and proposed an immediate invasion, but Hong Taiji chose to conduct a raid against Ming first.
 At one point the Qing forces under Ajige got as close to Beijing as the Marco Polo Bridge.
 Although they were ultimately repelled, the raid made it clear that Ming defenses were no longer fully capable of securing their borders.
 After this successful operation, Hong Taiji turned towards Joseon and launched an attack in December 1636.

-Prior to the invasion, Hong Taiji sent Abatai, Jirgalang, and Ajige to secure the coastal approaches to Korea, so that Ming could not send reinforcements.
+Prior to the invasion, Hong Taiji sent Abatai, Jirgalang, and Ajige to secure the coastal approaches to Joseon Korea, so that Ming could not send reinforcements.
 The defector Ming mutineer Kong Youde, ennobled as the Qing dynasty's Prince Gongshun, joined the attacks at Ganghwa Island and Ka Island.
 The defectors Geng Zhongming and Shang Kexi also played prominent roles in the Korean invasion.

-Diplomatic front

-After the 1627 invasion, Joseon maintained a nominal but reluctant friendship with Later Jin.
-However, the series of events involving three countries (Joseon, Later Jin, and Ming) caused the deterioration of the relationship between Later Jin and Joseon.

-Defection of the Ming generals Kong and Geng

-Having previously defected to the Later Jin by the end of the Wuqiao mutiny, Kong Youde and Geng Zhongming assisted the Qing with sizable forces numbering 14,000 soldiers and 185 warships under their command.
-Appreciating the usefulness of their navy in future war effort, Later Jin offered highly favorable terms of service to Kong and Geng and their forces.

-Joseon received conflicting requests for aid from both Later Jin and Ming during the mutiny.
-An official letter of installation of King Injo's late father (Prince Jeongwon) from the Ming government resulted in Joseon siding with Ming and supplying their soldiers only.
-This gave Later Jin the impression that Joseon would side with Ming when in decisive engagements and suppressing Joseon became a prerequisite for a future successful campaign against Ming.
-In addition, the naval strength of the Ming defectors gave Later Jin leaders confidence that they could easily strike Joseon leadership even if they evacuated to a nearby island such as Ganghwa.
-This provided Later Jin with military background in maintaining a strong position against Joseon.